Clicky Skip to Content

 What is the Symbol for Pound?

-In the United Kingdom, it is known as “pound sterling,” and the symbol for this is £.
-And it was established under the metric system and is supported and distributed by the Bank of England.
+In the United Kingdom, it is known as “pound sterling,” the symbol is £.
+It was established under the metric system and is supported and distributed by the Bank of England.

 However, some countries that use the pound only used it as their initial currency and later switched to other formats.
 For instance, Australia switched from the pound and later adopted the dollar.